Bob Younger: Life

-After the war, his brothers formed the James–Younger Gang with Frank and Jesse James.
+After the war, his older brothers formed the James–Younger Gang with Frank and Jesse James.
 For ten years the gang robbed banks, trains, and stage coaches across Missouri, Kansas and other nearby states.

 Bob Younger is believed to have first joined the gang in 1873.
+He was likely involved in the James-Younger Gang's first train robbery on July 21, 1873.
+The robbery of the Chicago, Rock Island and Pacific Railroad took place in Adair, Iowa, yielded about $3,000, and resulted in the death of an engineer during derailment of the train.

+Other robberies where Bob Younger is believed to have participated include the gang's first train robbery in the state of Missouri on January 31, 1874, at Gads Hill on the Little Rock Express/Iron Mountain Line, as well as the $30,000 robbery of the Kansas Pacific Railroad in Muncie, Kansas, on December 8, 1874.
+Bob Younger was implicated along with two of his brothers by robber Hobbs Kerry, who was caught and convicted for his role in a robbery of the Missouri Pacific Railroad at Otterville, Missouri, on July 7, 1876.

-In September 1876 the gang attempted to rob the First National Bank in Northfield, Minnesota.
-The citizens included many Union army veterans who fought back effectively, and in the ensuing shootout all three of the Younger brothers were wounded and captured.
-Bob was wounded in the elbow and later in the chest.
+On September 7, 1876, the gang attempted to rob the First National Bank in Northfield, Minnesota.
+The citizens included many Union army veterans who fought back effectively, and in the ensuing shootout all three of the Younger brothers were wounded, including Bob, who was wounded in the elbow and later in the chest.
 Two Northfield citizens were killed in the botched raid.
+Bob, Cole and Jim surrendered on September 21, after they were surrounded, while Jesse and Frank James escaped Minnesota.

 Imprisonment and death

-Bob Younger was convicted and sentenced to life imprisonment.
-He died of tuberculosis in prison at Stillwater, Minnesota on September 16, 1889, at the age of 35 years.
+Bob Younger pleaded guilty to murder and was sentenced to life in prison.
+He died of tuberculosis in prison at Stillwater, Minnesota on September 16, 1889, at the age of 35.
 His body was shipped to Lee's Summit, Missouri where a funeral was held.
 He was buried in the Lee's Summit Cemetery.